evanx/redex/README.md

-# Redix Router
+# Redix Router - "duct-tape for microservices"

-Redix is a Node-based message router for a Redis-based message hub.
+Redix is a Node-based message router.

-It can be used to compose runtime plumbing for collaborating microservices.
+It can be used to compose runtime plumbing for decoupled microservices.

+We implement basic processors for HTTP, Redis-backed queues and WebSockets.

+It is non-perscriptive and might be used for other messaging mechanisms e.g. TCP/IP sockets, REST, ZeroMQ and RabbitMQ.

 ## Processors

+A Redix instance is composed with collaborating "processors."

 A Redix "processor" is a configurable component that processes messages for routing purposes.

 They are classified as follows:
-- importer - import a message from an "external" source e.g. a Redis queue
+- importer: import a message from an "external" source e.g. a Redis queue
-- router - logically dispatch a message internally
+- router: logically dispatch a message internally
+- fan out: duplicate messages
-- filter - logically eliminate messages
+- filter: eliminate messages
-- exporter - export a message e.g. push to a Redis queue
+- exporter: export a message e.g. push to a Redis queue

+## Use-cases

+Redix can be used to compose the following infrastructure:
+- Reliable pubsub, pipeline and synchronous messaging using HTTP, Redis et al
+- Proxy
+- Load balancer
+- API gateway

-## Example
+## User-case example

 The first simple use-case we wish to fulfil is a reliable pubsub, implemented as follows:
 - pop an incoming message from a Redis "producer queue"